-Most people considering bariatric surgery spend several years evaluating their options.
+Most people considering bariatric surgery for weight loss spend several years evaluating their options.
 There is a lot to learn about all the different factors involved in undergoing this transformative procedure.
 It will affect your physically and mentally.
 It takes time to prepare.

-Advanced Surgical & Bariatrics of NJ with offices in Somerset, Marlboro, Hillsborough, Princeton, and East Brunswick, NJ is here to help you.
-Our renowned bariatric surgeos understand that bariatric surgery is a big decision.
+Advanced Surgical & Bariatrics of NJ bariatric surgery center with offices in Somerset, Marlboro, Hillsborough, Princeton, and East Brunswick, NJ is here to help you.
+Our renowned bariatric surgeons understand that bariatric surgery is a big decision.
 We know you have many questions and want you to have all the information you need to make an informed decision.

-The average estimated cost of a gastric sleeve surgery in the US ranges between $12,500 and $57,000 and includes:
+The average estimated cost of a gastric sleeve surgery or sleeve gastrectomy in the US ranges between $12,500 and $57,000 and includes:

 - Hospital or surgery center fees

 - The surgeon’s fees